 A clinical AI buyer guide with 10 evaluation criteria for skilled nursing facility administrators and directors of nursing evaluating AI screening tools.
-Covers 510(k) registration, EHR integration, CPT codes, deployment timeline, and clinical validation.
+Covers independent peer-reviewed validation, EHR integration, CPT codes, deployment timeline, and clinical evidence standards.

 How to Evaluate AI Clinical Screening Tools for Your SNF